 End Sub

-Run this code and you will get the result for each format.
+Run this code and get the result for each format.

 In Excel, dates have different built-in formats; the Format function can format those dates too.
 These formats are Long date, Medium date, Short date, Long time, Medium time and Short time.